prebid/prebid.github.io/dev-docs/activity-controls.md

 })
 ```

-If a priority number greater than 10 is specified, the rule only takes effect when all other controls have allowed the activity; for example:
+If a priority number greater than 10 is specified, the rule only takes effect when all other controls have allowed the activity.
+For example:

 ```javascript
 pbjs.setConfig({